SEAWAY VISITORS’ CENTER OPENS MAY 27, 2022

 The Seaway Visitors’ Center at the Eisenhower Lock provides tourists and ship watchers with an observation deck where they can view commercial vessels as they transit the lock that raises and lowers ships more than 40 feet.
 The Center’s exterior grounds and observation deck will be open.
 The Visitors’ Center is a Federal Facility, and all visitors are required to comply with all posted health and safety notices.

-The Center is located off Route 37 in Massena, N.Y.
-Turn right at the traffic light onto State Highway 131 across from the St. Lawrence Centre Mall main entrance if approaching westbound or left if heading eastbound.
+The Center is located off State Route 37 in Massena, N.Y.
+Turn right at the traffic light onto State Highway 131 across from the St. Lawrence Centre Mall entrance if approaching westbound or left if heading eastbound.
 The Visitors’ Center entrance is 1.5 miles on the right.
 Presently, there is a detour for State Highway 131 at this intersection due to a bridge project.
 Please follow the detour signs posted on State Route 37 accordingly.
 Parking is free in the lot adjacent to the Center.